Try Semrush

 Don’t Go Overboard

 Internal links are great.
-But at a certain point (at about 100), links on a page don’t pass as much value.
+But at a certain point, links on a page don’t pass as much value.

-That’s not to say that you can’t go above 100 links on a page.
+That’s not to say that you can’t go above a certain number on a given page.
 For example, this page on my site has at least 200 links:

-Just know that starting at about 100, each additional link on that page passes less and less value.
+Just know that beyond a certain point, each additional link on that page passes less and less value.

 Sometimes you’ll find yourself with two identical internal links on the same page.